Home > Manage Payment & Claims > Your property risk profile

 Are other insurance providers doing risk-based pricing and are they charging the same amount?

-We don’t know what other providers are charging.
-Tower has made this change because we are committed to a sustainable future and we believe it’s important to be open and honest around insurance and the risks associated with climate change.
-Helping our customers to understand the breakdown of their insurance premium is important.
-We believe risk-based pricing is the fairest and most transparent way to distribute costs among our customers to make sure that they don’t pay for the risks they don’t have.
+Helping our customers understand the breakdown of their insurance premium is important.
+We believe risk-based pricing is the fairest and most transparent way to distribute costs amongst our customers to make sure they don't pay for the risks they don't have.

-Your new annual premium is calculated four weeks prior to your renewal date.
-It is made up of a number of factors, which you can learn more about here.
-We’re unable to give you any indication of what your new premium will be before this timeframe.
-We send you your renewal documents one month before your renewal date, so you’ll have time to review any changes.
 Please note that if your risk rating is high or very high, we will aim to proactively contact you before your policy renews.
-If your rating is low or medium, then the flood portion of your premium is less likely to significantly increase.
+If your rating is very low, low, or medium, then the flood portion of your premium is less likely to significantly increase.

 Why is the risk rating different for my two properties that are side-by-side?